Marshall214/nexa-pay-ido/PRD.md

 6. User can access purchase interface

 ### Epic 2: Token Purchase Process
-**As an investor**, I want to buy NPT tokens with PUSD so that I can participate in the IDO.
+**As an investor**, I want to buy NPT tokens with Sepolia ETH so that I can participate in the IDO.

 **Acceptance Criteria**:
-- [ ] PUSD amount input with validation
+- [ ] ETH amount input with validation
-- [ ] PUSD approval process for the IDO contract
-- [ ] Real-time price calculation (NPT per PUSD)
+- [ ] Real-time price calculation (NPT per ETH)
 - [ ] Sufficient NPT tokens available for sale
 - [ ] Gas estimation display
 - [ ] Transaction confirmation flow